 Telephone: +353 45 445342

-The battle over not the Crimean but a Crimean Cannon continues to this day as is apparent when we track the history of this eight foot monster.
+The battle may not be over, not the Crimean but that of the Crimean Cannon continues to this day, as is apparent when we track the history of this eight foot monster.

 After a century at Portlaoise however, the cannon was transferred to Devoy Army Barracks in Naas in 1956.
 Devoy Barracks itself was built in 1813 at a cost of 17,900 pounds with accommodation for over 300 men which rose to 500 around the time of the First World War.